-Tuition prices for college is currently at a sky-high, and it doesn’t look like it will be coming down anytime soon – making it increasingly difficult for students to join the ranks of higher education – nevermind actually managing to live while studying.
+Tuition prices for college are currently sky-high, and it doesn’t look like it will be coming down anytime soon.

 Getting approved on a scholarship is the easiest way to ensure that you graduate college without a mountain of debt shackling you when you take to the big bad world.
 And it’s actually easier to get then you think.